s-ball/GitVersionInfo/README.md

 displays the version of the BuildVersionInfo program

+    BuildVersionInfo [/I:inifile] %S [statusfile]

+uses a statusfile (default version.bin) to check whether the version should change.

 ### Input file structure:

 The input `version.ini` file is a standard `.ini` file with *section*